aws-samples/sample-zendesk-aws-support-connector/README.md

 ### Zendesk configuration

-1. **Enable Zendesk Help Center, as explained in this [Zendesk guide](https://support.zendesk.com/hc/en-us/articles/5702269234330-Enabling-and-activating-your-help-center) - make sure only authorized users can acces your form.**
+1. **Enable Zendesk Help Center, as explained in this [Zendesk guide](https://support.zendesk.com/hc/en-us/articles/5702269234330-Enabling-and-activating-your-help-center) - verify only authorized users can access your form.**

 2. **Install Python dependencies for Zendesk script execution:**